AVEVA Group plc: Director/PDMR Shareholding

-AVEVA Group plc (AVV) Director/PDMR Shareholding 28-Jul-2022 / 16:47 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
+AVEVA Group plc (AVV) Director/PDMR Shareholding 04-Aug-2022 / 12:59 GMT/BST Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.

 -----------------------------------------------------------------------------------------------------------------------